 19.2.2.
 Upflow’s obligations with respect to the Clients

-As a data processor, Upflow agrees to comply with the GDPR and to this end to fulfil the resulting obligations (as from the date on which the GDPR takes effect regarding notifications of breaches and the register).
+As a data processor, Upflow agrees to comply with the GDPR and to this end to fulfill the resulting obligations (as from the date on which the GDPR takes effect regarding notifications of breaches and the register).

 Processing of Debtors’ Data:

 - Upflow shall only process the Debtors’ Data pursuant to the Client’s instructions, in accordance with the terms of article 19.2.
 Upflow shall inform the Client if, in its opinion, an instruction constitutes a violation of the applicable regulations.

 Security and privacy of the Debtors’ Data: